 - Ministry of Media

-You can also view the interactive map of the countries benefiting from the provided humanitarian services.
-To find out all the details related to financial aid and humanitarian aid, you can visit the Saudi Aid Platform.
+You can view the interactive map of the countries benefiting from the humanitarian services provided.
+To find out all the details related to financial aid and humanitarian aid, you can visit the Saudi Aid platform.

 Saudi Aid for Refugees and IDPs website also highlights the Kingdom's international efforts and commitment to transparency and to preserve its rights to giving.
 It also shed light on the type and volume of aid provided by the Kingdom to refugees and displaced persons inside and outside Saudi Arabia.

 King Salman Center has carried out a number of volunteer programs around the world that have achieved great numbers in:

 - Registered volunteers

 You can view the programs currently available through the Saudi External Volunteer Portal.